nuxt/image/docs/content/en/4.providers/unsplash.md

   title: Unsplash
 ---

 Integration between [Unsplash](https://unsplash.com/documentation#dynamically-resizable-images) and the image module.
+See [Unsplash License](Unsplash photos are made to be used freely.) for what usage is permitted.

 ## Dynamically resizable images